Key takeaways as Donald Trump is sworn in as 47th US president

 “Our nation relies on dedicated, selfless public servants every day.
 They are the lifeblood of our democracy,” Biden wrote.
 “Yet alarmingly, public servants have been subjected to ongoing threats and intimidation for faithfully discharging their duties.”

-However, he emphasised that these pardons should not be “should not be mistaken as an acknowledgment that any individual engaged in any wrongdoing”.
+However, Biden emphasised that these pardons “should not be mistaken as an acknowledgment that any individual engaged in any wrongdoing”.

 Trump calls for an end to ‘weaponisation’ of justice

-At noon Eastern time (17:00 GMT), Biden and three other former presidents — Bill Clinton, George W Bush and Barack Obama — piled into the Capitol rotunda with other dignitaries to witness Trump take his second oath of office.
+At noon Eastern time (17:00 GMT), Biden and three other former US presidents — Bill Clinton, George W Bush and Barack Obama — piled into the Capitol Rotunda with other dignitaries to witness Trump take his second oath of office.

 In opening remarks, Senator Amy Klobuchar reminded the audience that the theme of Monday’s inauguration was “our enduring democracy”.